 Head west to the Normandy city of Bayeux, which was the first French city to be liberated by the Allies on D-Day, and one of the few in the area that escaped major damage.
 It has kept its 14th-century half-timbered houses and a magnificent cathedral which overlooks the city.

-Enter the Musée de la Tapisserie de Bayeux and marvel at the city's treasure, 226 feet long an 20 inches wide.
+Enter the Musée de la Tapisserie de Bayeux and marvel at the city's treasure, 226 feet long and 20 inches high.
 Embroidered in the 11th century with amazing details, it tells the story of the invasion of England by the Normans in 1066 - nearly 900 years before the Normandy D-Day landing of 1944.

 This is indeed Second World War country, with sobering memorials, bunkers, and occasional remnants of barbed wire.
 Three-quarters of a century after D-Day, the beaches of Normandy are still referred to by their WWII code names.